Rightpoint/Swiftilities/README.md

     	ss.frameworks   = ["<Any Required Modules>"]
     end
     ```
-4. Apend a `ss.dependency` to `s.subsec` within the podspec file with the following format:
+4. Apend an `ss.dependency` to `s.subsec` within the podspec file with the following format:

     ```ruby
     ss.dependency 'Swiftilities/<Your Subsepc Name>'
     ```

 5. Navigate to the example project directory and run `bundle exec pod update`

 ## Requirements